m-romanski/Determining-Safest-Aircraft/README.md

 How is flight protocol related to overall aircraft safety?

+Our client's top concern is safety.
+They want to know what type of aircraft is safest and how to ensure it flies safely.
+This benefits their bottom line too, because a focus on safety can burnish their brand in the eyes of customers.
+Safe flights also protect their capital investment.

 ## Data Understanding and Analysis
 ### Source of data
 ### Description of data